nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   Duplicate persons are not allowed.
 * `LINK_INDEX` refers to the displayed index of the internship the person is in charge of.
 Specified internship will be linked as the internship of the person.
-* `Tags` must be alphanumeric and can only be one word.
+* `TAG` must be alphanumeric and can only be one word.
 * `COMPANY` refers to the company the contact person is working at.

 <div markdown="block" class="alert alert-info">